Mass gatherings, erosion of trust upend coronavirus control

 “That was an abuse of the word 'contact tracing.'
 That is not what contact tracing is,” said Dr. Tom Frieden, former director of the federal Centers for Disease Control and Prevention.

 "Contact tracing is a service to patients and their contacts to provide services for patients and warning for contacts.
 It has nothing to do with police activity.
-Nothing," said Frieden, who currently president of Resolve to Save Lives, a nonprofit that works to prevent epidemics.
+Nothing," said Frieden, who is now president of Resolve to Save Lives, a nonprofit that works to prevent epidemics.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.